realiotech/realio-network-docs/docs/02-fullnode/02-setup.md

 Now that everything is in place to start the node, the last thing to do is to open up the proper ports.

-Your node uses vary different ports to interact with the rest of the chain.
+Your node uses various different ports to interact with the rest of the chain.
 Particularly, it relies on:

 - port `26656` to listen for incoming connections from other nodes;
 - port `26657` to expose the Tendermint RPC service to clients.